THE PANIC MONSTER DOESN'T LIVE HERE ANYMORE!

-Anti-anxiety medications interact with your brain to help calm and control these reactions, but they do not address the cause of your distress.
-This article helps you learn why you've acquired this condition, and how to eliminate it once and for all.
+Anti-anxiety medications interact with your brain to help calm and control these physical reactions in your body, but they can't and don't address the root cause of your distress.
+This article helps you learn how and why you've acquired this condition, and how to eliminate it once and for all.

 FOR EVERY PROBLEM, THERE'S A SOLUTION.

 Regardless of whether you're afraid of driving your car (a typical anxiety complaint) or performing another task or function outside of your home, these obstacles can be overcome!
 While reading this article, you might experience sudden sleepiness, or perhaps a little sadness.
 Rest assured, there's nothing to fear from these uncomfortable sensations, and I strongly urge you to continue reading.
 These are somatic responses, which means that parts of you are identifying with elements being discussed here, that likely have contributed to your current struggles with anxiety or panic.
 It also means that full recovery could be just around the corner.